Video review: Volvo S60

 Meanwhile Polestar Engineered tempts with pure performance.
 A T8 Twin Engine plug-in hybrid powertrain features offering exhilarating performance with zero-emissions capability.

 Precise, responsive steering creates a feeling of connection to the road, with Volvo claiming it’s the best handling car they’ve ever made.
 Double wishbone front suspension and Volvo Cars’ innovative integral rear suspension help to provide sharp handling and keep weight to a minimum, for maximum agility.

 The new S60 is the first Volvo to be sold without a diesel engine.
 Instead you can choose either Volvo’s T5 petrol engine which boasts 250hp or the T8 AWD hybrid engine with 390hp.
 At the top of the range the aforementioned Polestar Engineered AWD plug-in hybrid delivers 405hp.

-Lease prices start from as low as £300 for the 2.0-litre T5 R-Design, rising to £831 for the Polestar Engineered trim.
+Lease prices start from as low as £180 a month for the 2.0-litre T5 R-Design.